HakinCodes/Malaria-Detection/LITERATURE_SURVEY.md

 <img src="https://miro.medium.com/max/2600/1*X_Mh854bmKovWBuLX_an2g.png">

-:small_blue_diamond: The trend in the computer vision is to make deeper and more complicated network to achieve **higher accuracy**.
+:heavy_check_mark: **Conclusion**: The trend in the computer vision is to make deeper and more complicated network to achieve **higher accuracy**.
 However, deeper networks come with the tradeoff of size and speed.
 In real applications such as an autonomous vehicle or robotic visions, the object detection task must be able to be done on the computationally limited platform.